denalistudio/website/help/posts/writing-great-unit-tests.md

 ---
 title: 'Writing Great Unit Tests'
+category: 'Writing'
 date: 'March 12, 2021'
-excerpt: 'We will look at 10 simple tips and tricks on writing unit tests in JavaScript'
+description: 'We will look at 10 simple tips and tricks on writing unit tests in JavaScript'
 cover_image: '/images/posts/img7.jpg'
 ---